bodo-ai/Bodo/dev_docs/source/customer_ops.rst

 Giving Customers Access to Binaries
 -----------------------------------

+NOTE: Only applicable for special cases where we want to give customers access to binaries that we can't publish on our conda channel under any label.
+In general we should ask customers to use the `bodo.ai` conda channel.
+Minireleases are published on the `/bodo.ai/label/dev` channel.

 By default, we give customers access to our ``bodo.ai`` and ``bodo.ai-dev`` conda channels on Artifactory which hold the official and engineering releases respectively.

 - To generate a customer token, trigger the `CodeBuild pipeline <https://us-east-2.console.aws.amazon.com/codesuite/codebuild/427443013497/projects/generate-customer-token>`_ passing in the environment variable ``conda_username`` the customer username for which you would like to generate a token.